Fortuna House, Cornwall

 Fortuna House was originally built by John Berridge’s father as a farmhouse.
 John has extended the property twice since taking over ownership to house four bedrooms and three bathrooms.
 He initially added a newbuild grannie flat on the side as an adjoining dwelling, which he then extended to contain two bedrooms and one bathroom.

 The properties were previously on an oil boiler system, so John decided to install a ground source heat pump to save money on his energy bills, and provide more sustainable heating.
 Kensa installed a 21kW Twin Compressor Single Phase unit to cover space heating and domestic hot water requirements across both properties.
-He has applied for the Renewable Heat Incentive (RHI) which has ensured that the figures stacked up to make the project financially viable.
+He has applied for the Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding) which has ensured that the figures stacked up to make the project financially viable.

 Although the property has enough land area for slinky trenches, John decided to have boreholes as they cause minimal disruption to the land and do not create any waste material.
 He had initially expected to need four boreholes at a depth of 100m, but due to problems with ground water, just one was drilled at this depth, with six 50m boreholes being drilled to provide the rest of the ground array.